AltspaceVR/AltspaceSDK/README.md

-# Altspace Web App SDK
+# AltspaceVR Web App SDK

-This SDK will enable you to use Javascript to create interactive, multi-user web apps with 3D content that is rendered by the Altspace web browser.
-Your app will be running inside the Altspace virtual reality environment, experienced with the Oculus Rift DK2 and other advanced VR hardware that Altspace will support in the future.
+This SDK will enable you to use Javascript to create interactive, multi-user web apps with 3D content that is rendered by the AltspaceVR web browser.
+Your app will be running inside the AltspaceVR virtual reality environment, experienced with the Oculus Rift DK2 and other advanced VR hardware that AltspaceVR will support in the future.

-The Altspace SDK is in beta and actively under development. **It is critically important to stay up to date by reading the [AltspaceSDK Wiki], the [Known Issues] page, and the [GitHub Issues] page.**
+The AltspaceVR SDK is in beta and actively under development. **It is critically important to stay up to date by reading the [AltspaceSDK Wiki], the [Known Issues] page, and the [GitHub Issues] page.**

 Consequently, it is also good practice to source the SDK directly from our CDN, or pull from this repo on a consistent basis.
 The file structure is mirrored in our sdk subdomain so that AltOBJMTLLoader (for example) can be linked from http://sdk.altvr.com/src/AltOBJMTLLoader.js